Ayaginu-Sue/PureWriter/README-en.md

 There are two reasons, most frequent though: Custom font and wrong languages.

-- Custom font may not contain the glyph for the indent, or the glyph is wrong, in which cases the indent may not be long enough (indent displayed as two half-width spaces but expected two full-width spaces), or the indent is shown as tofus or dots.
+- Custom font may not contain the glyph for the indent, or the glyph is wrong, in which cases the indent may not be long enough (indent displayed as two half-width spaces or even no space but expected two full-width spaces), or the indent is shown as tofus or dots.

   Pure Writer uses two full-width spaces (U+3000) for indentation in Chinese.
 Some fonts however may set the character's width half as it should be, or even totally change the glyph.

+  When using some of the fonts, the indentation may totally disappear (or let's say the width is 0).
+In this case, the app may function the same as with Indent off, but you can observe that when the cursor is *visually* at the "beginning" of a line, move the cursor left for once will not result in navigating to the previous paragraph.

   **Solution**: Change to another font (or disable custom font) that can display the character U+3000 normally.
 Or, you can manually fix the problem by editing the font file if you know how to do that.